CreateUNSW/createunsw.com.au/__pages/store.md

 #### Do you offer delivery?

 We only offer delivery on bulk orders (over $250).
 Send us an email at {% include sales/email.html %} to enquire.
+(Currently due to the lockdown we will suspend this rule for now.)

 #### When will this component be back in stock?